-INDEPENDENT HEALTH
+INDEPENDENT HEALTH (SUMMER) 0.5 CREDIT

-(Summer)

 PREREQUISITE: Rising Juniors and Seniors Only, Counselor Recommendation.
 This course is offered to rising juniors and seniors who do not have room in their schedules to complete the graduation requirement.
 Students should have already met a 0.5 Health credit requirement.
 Students will report to the Health teacher for an introductory lesson then complete a research project through the summer.
 See above Health course description.
 There is a fee for this course outside of yearly tuition.
 Students are introduced to CPR and basic First Aid techniques.
-This course is generally taken sophomore and junior years unless special arrangements are made.